DataIntellectTech/q-REST/User_Guide.md

 ## Function endpoint

-To call a KDB+ function using the rest interface the user will have a to pass a Json object which will comprise of two parts- `function_name` and `arguments`.
+To call a KDB+ function using the q-REST interface the user will have a to pass a Json object which will comprise of two parts- `function_name` and `arguments`.
 The `function_name` is the name of the function the user wishes the rest api to hit on the KDB+ instance.
 The `arguments` are the applicable arguments passed in by the user, the arguments list needs to be passed in even if the procedure being called does not accept arguments.

 #### Function Request with arguments